-Just before Christmas, I received a pair of Perkune XLR/TRS audiophile cables for my Recording studio and now I have decided to write a review about them.
-I noticed people buying them for hi-end home audiophile systems.
-I wanted mine for my Recording studio monitoring which does quite the opposite.
-And to be frank, I was not sure if these cables were going to do the job!.
+Just before Christmas, I received a pair of Perkune XLR/TRS audiophile cables for my Recording studio.
+And now, have decided to write this Studio interconnects review.
+I noticed people buying for hi-end home audiophile systems.
+But, I wanted them for my Recording studio monitoring which does quite the opposite.
+And, to be frank, I was not sure if these cables were going to do the job!.

-Sonically – First time I plugged them in, I sat quietly expecting some magic.
+The first time I plugged them in, I sat quietly expecting some magic.
 Something to make my jaw drop.
 I sat there before playing first loss-less files and my project files and really expected to hear some big difference.
 But the first time all I heard was a wider and deeper image of the music track as a whole.
-I thought is That all?
+I thought is that all?
 Oh boy, was I wrong!

 I use a pair of Focal Cms65 with sub adding a touch at the very bottom.
 All signals converted by Saffire 24dsp or Motu 828mk2 that I consider to be excellent.
 My work consists of, I would say, 20% vocal recording / 20% composing various bits / 60% mixing.
 Mixing is really the toughest part out of the three.
 I decided to see how my mixes would sound with the Perkune audiophile cables.